Blitzen/Angular-Chronicle/README.md

 # **Chronicle**
 An undo/redo service for AngularJS.
+## **Installation**
+The easiest way to install is just to use [Bower](http://bower.io/ "Bower").

+    bower intall chronicle

+However if you aren't using Bower, you can simply take the `chronicle.js` file and put it in your project, and be sure to include it after you include your AngularJS source file.

+## **Basic Usage**
+First things first, you have to start recording your variable:

+    $scope.chronicle = Chronicle.record('var', $scope);

 ## **On Event Handlers**
 You may want to perform a certain function when something happens in your Chronicle object.
 In order to do that, you may do as follows: